Notes on “Army of None” by Paul Scharre (Book Review)

 Terminator vs Roomba

-On the contrary, people prefer to stay unaware of such simple fact that our modern life is already highly dependent on many small autonomous solutions: robocleaners clean our households, plane autopilots flight passengers across the oceans, medical appliances perform surgery no human doctor is capable of, financial software trade on a stock market, and the list continues.
-We got used to so many helpful things computers do for us that it becomes extremely hard to stay conscious about augmentations we rely on.
+On the contrary, people prefer to stay unaware of such simple fact that our modern life is already highly dependent on many small autonomous solutions: robot cleaners clean our households, plane autopilots flight passengers across the oceans, medical appliances perform surgery no human doctor is capable of, financial software trade on a stock market, and the list continues.
+We got used to so many helpful things computers do for us that it becomes extremely hard to stay conscious about the augmentations we rely on.

-While a Terminator remains fiction, we still worry more about highly intelligent human-like machines than about our obsessive dependency on the small rectangular devices we carry on in our pockets.
+While a Terminator remains fiction, we still worry more about highly intelligent human-like machines than about our obsessive dependency on the small rectangular devices we carry in our pockets.

 Partial autonomy